qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   0.738.
 Endpoint selectivity was absent at all checkpoints.
 Sampling variance is therefore not the sole problem: the shared neural mixed objective has a strong nonboundary basin despite a better endpoint solution.
+- 2026-08-31: added an explicitly labeled two-stage exact-reward curriculum.
+The shared actor first receives 100 epochs of DM-only experience, then 100 epochs of the unchanged full mixture.
+Tests verify that curriculum and mixture histories and held-out checkpoints remain separately serialized; no policy input or reward is altered.